Melissa Auf der Maur: 1993–1994: Tinker

 During her time as a DJ at Bifteck, Auf der Maur met fellow Concordia University student Steve Durand, with whom she formed Tinker in November 1993.
 Durand assumed guitar duties and Auf der Maur began playing bass, using a Fender Precision Bass that her father had purchased for her 21st birthday.
 The duo recruited a second guitarist, Jordon Zadorozny, and a drummer and began performing at Montreal venues.

-At a Smashing Pumpkins performance at Les Foufounes Électriques in 1991, Auf der Maur had become friends with vocalist and guitarist Billy Corgan.
+At a Smashing Pumpkins performance at Les Foufounes Électriques on July 23, 1991, Auf der Maur became friends with vocalist and guitarist Billy Corgan.
 During the performance, Auf der Maur's roommate heckled the band between songs and threw a beer bottle onstage while the band was performing, leading to "a strangling fist fight" between him and Corgan.
 Auf der Maur explained:

 Auf der Maur and Corgan became pen pals.
 Following months of no contact, Auf der Maur sent a letter to Corgan requesting that Tinker open for The Smashing Pumpkins during their next tour date in Montreal.
 Corgan accepted her request and Tinker performed the largest show of their career, to 2,500 people, opening for The Smashing Pumpkins at Métropolis on November 30, 1993.
 Corgan, Auf der Maur recalled, "patted me on the back.
 He said, 'You're a really good bass player.
 You're going to be in my band one day.'
 It felt like a dream come true – exactly the kind of confidence boost I needed."

-Tinker had a brief recording career, releasing two 7-inch singles, "Realalie" and "Green Machine", on the independent record label Bear Records in 1994.
-The group disbanded in summer 1994 after Auf der Maur accepted Courtney Love's invitation to become the bassist for the alternative rock band Hole, a job she initially declined:
+Tinker released two 7-inch singles, "Realalie" and "Green Machine", on the independent record label Bear Records in 1994.
+The group continued to release music until 1996, when Auf der Maur accepted Courtney Love's invitation to become the bassist for the alternative rock band Hole, a job she initially declined: